 Having a quantifiable measure of performance allows for easier benchmarking against competing sales teams or products within your own company or industry.

-At its core, setting up goals with a specific number gives everyone involved something tangible that they can achieve if everyone works hard toward it together.
+Setting up goals with a specific number gives everyone involved something tangible that they can achieve if everyone works hard toward it together.

 This creates a heightened sense of accountability and gives individuals the motivation to push themselves further.